hypersonic-laboratories/helix-documentation/docs/getting_started/install.md

----
-contentType: howto
-description: How to install HELIX (as a developer)
-# status: editing
----

-# Installing HELIX
+# Install

 ## Make a HELIX Account

-/// warning | Closed Beta
+/// warning | Closed Alpha
-We are currently in closed beta, meaning account sign ups are restricted.
-Sign up for the waitlist [on our website](TODO_waitlist_link), and learn more about getting quicker access [here](TODO_waitlistDetails_link).
+We are currently in closed alpha, meaning account sign ups are restricted.
+Sign up for the waitlist [on our website](https://helixgame.com/), and learn more about getting quicker access [here](TODO_waitlistDetails_link).
 ///

 To get started, you will need an account.